codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

     }
 ```

-> To make easier to insert multiple tasks `vararg` can be used, it translate to the spread operator in java like `Task ...tasks`.
+> To make easier to insert multiple tasks `vararg` can be used, it translates to the spread operator in java like `Task ...tasks`.

 Running the tests, everything is failing for the right reason, time to go for the production code.